Funding – The Bertha Rosenstadt Trust

 Title: Comparing attitudes, beliefs, and perceptions around offering a field placement

 Goal: to examine Social Workers’ Attitudes, Beliefs, and Perceptions of Offering a Social Work Field Placement

-Get more information about leading-edge research funded from the Bertha Rosenstadt Trust in Spring 2013 Reach
+Get more information about past leading-edge research funded from the Bertha Rosenstadt Trust in Spring 2013 Reach

 On February 6, 2015, the FIFSW Practicum Office hosted the Bertha Rosenstadt Trust – FIFSW Showcase to highlight current research initiatives funded by the Bertha Rosenstadt Trust.
 To learn more about this event click here.